KexinChen1999/ReplicationPackage_KexinCHEN_JinxuMI.jl/docs/src/documentation.md

 # Comparison with the original results
-In this section, we verify the replication results by comparing our figures with those in the original paper.
+<p align="justify">  In this section, we verify the replication results by comparing our figures with those in the original paper.
+We found that the model results for farm size distribution obtained by Julia and Matlab were different.
+In the original Matlab, the author used the "fsolve()" function to find the numerical solutions of this system of nonlinear equations, thus obtaining the distribution of various variables under optimal conditions.
+However, in Julia, we use the "nlsolve()" function to solve it.
+The differences in farm distribution may stem from this.
+Other graphs and parameters in the output are consistent with those in the original paper.  </p>

 ## Benchmark Economy
 ### BE Farm Size Distribution from Julia